joannasara/threats-mitigation-base/README.md

 ```
 Note that the `training_file_name` is only needed  to preprocess the attack file and not for another round of training.

 The bash script will call Docker to run the `toffs_infer` container and do a folder bind of the repository in the VM to the relevant location in the Docker container.
-If it doesn't yet exist, a folder named `result` will be created to save the output files.
+If it does not yet exist, a folder named `result` will be created to save the output files.
 The output scores would be saved in a `.csv` file named `PScore_[attack_file_name]`.
 <!-- The code will continuously loop thru any files found in the `/data/inference` folder, moving the `.csv` files that has been processed to `/data/inference/processed`.
 This is a single thread process loop. -->

 <!-- A screenshot of how the inference folder files looks like during internal testing is as such: